Full Time Staff

 Leadership

-We have a great team ready for campers in 2025!
+We have a great team ready for campers in 2026!

-Our dedicated team of year-round professionals are focused on creating a once-in-a-lifetime camp experience for your son.
+Our dedicated team of professionals are focused on creating a once-in-a-lifetime camp experience for your son.
 It is very important to us that we create a climate of respect, cooperation, kindness, curiosity, and fun.
 As the oldest YMCA boy’s camp in the country, we are proud to carry on the Camp Abnaki traditions and always stand ready to “Help the Other Fellow.”

 “Over the years, Y camping has changed a lot, but it still enables kids (both big and little) a chance to make friends, learn new skills, be a part of a community, as well as the chance to grow and develop physically, mentally, and spiritually—and for our campers and staff to be better friends, better partners, and better fathers.”